Chicken Panang Curry

 Compared to Thai red curry and Thai green curry, this curry is sweeter, creamier, and more luscious.

-Panang curry recipe comes together in under 30 minutes and homemade curry tastes much better than your favorite takeout.
-Homemade curry is highly customizable too.
+This chicken panang curry recipe comes together in under 30 minutes, and homemade curry tastes much better than your favorite takeout.
+Homemade curry is highly customizable, too.

-This curry is keto-friendly, paleo, dairy-free, and gluten-free, and the recipe can be easily doubled or tripled.
+This Thai panang curry chicken recipe is keto-friendly, paleo, dairy-free, and gluten-free, and the recipe can be easily doubled or tripled.

 Ingredients

-Chicken – This curry is made using skinless boneless chicken thighs or chicken breasts.
+Chicken – This curry recipe uses skinless, boneless chicken thighs or chicken breasts.

-Vegetables – I like to load the Panang curry with vegetables along with the chicken.
-I have added red bell peppers, yellow bell peppers, and broccoli, but you can go ahead in add more veggies such as mushrooms, eggplant, baby corn, snap peas, bamboo shoots, beans, carrots, etc.
+Vegetables – I like to load the chicken panang curry with vegetables as well for a nice texture.
+I have added red bell peppers, yellow bell peppers, and broccoli, but you can add more veggies, such as mushrooms, snow peas, eggplant, baby corn, snap peas, bamboo shoots, green beans, carrots, etc.

-My fav brand of Panang curry paste is Real Thai and Mae Ploy.
-If you are looking for a vegan paste, then look out for Maesri or A Taste Of Thai brand.
+My favorite brands of Panang paste are Real Thai and Mae Ploy.
+If you are looking for a vegan paste, look out for Maesri or A Taste of Thai.

-Coconut Milk – Coconut milk adds a distinct flavor and also minimizes the spice level of the curry making it nice and mild.
+Coconut Milk – Full-fat coconut milk adds a distinct flavor and minimizes the curry’s spice level, making it pleasant and mild.
 It also makes this curry rich and creamy.
+Instead of thick coconut milk, you can also use coconut cream.

 Some people also add a little cashew paste to make the curry richer.

-Fish Sauce – Fish sauce adds an earthy savory flavor to the curry.
+Fish Sauce adds an earthy, savory flavor to the curry.

-Palm Sugar – Palm sugar adds a little sweetness to the curry making it even more delicious.
-If you cannot find palm sugar, you can use brown sugar instead.
+Palm Sugar adds a little sweetness to the curry, making it even more delicious.
+If you cannot find palm sugar, use brown sugar instead.

-Red Chilies – For that much-needed spiciness, add in fresh Thai bird’s eye red chilies.
-It is great if you can find Thai red chilies, if not you can use normal red chilies too.
+Red Chilies – Add fresh Thai bird’s eye red chilies for that much-needed spiciness.
+It is great if you get Thai red chilies; if not, you can also use regular red chilies.

 You can increase or decrease the chilies as per your taste and preference.